 How Often To Clean Diamond Ring | Our Detailed Guide to Maintain Your Jewels

 Diamond rings, or any expensive jewelry or big purchase, can be considered an investment.
 If this is your first time wearing a ring often, you may ask yourself how often to clean a diamond ring.
-An item like a diamond ring can make up for its cost in the number of wears you get out of it, and the longer you wear it, the cheaper its cost per wear becomes.
+An item like an engagement ring can make up for its cost in the number of wears you get out of it, and the longer you wear it, the cheaper its cost per wear becomes.
 In this article, we will go over how often to clean, options if you want to clean yourself, and how to extend its shine for long-term wear.

 Key Takeaways